 Originally, the EIS Training was to be combined with the Supervisor Training mandated by Paragraphs 52 and 53.
 The EIS Training has been separated from the Supervisor Training and will be delivered as stand-alone training.
 MCSO submitted a second version of the EIS Training on or about February 18, 2016.
 MCSO received the Monitor's comments on the Training on or about March 25, 2016.
-MCSO, the Monitor, and the parties participated in a conference call on March 31, 2016 to attempt to resolve any issues arising from the Monitor's comments.
+MCSO, the Monitor, and the Parties participated in a conference call on March 31, 2016 to attempt to resolve any issues arising from the Monitor's comments.
 MCSO sent the third version of the EIS Training to the Monitor on April 23, 2016.
-MCSO received comments from the Monitor and parties on June 13, 2016.
+MCSO received comments from the Monitor and Parties on June 13, 2016.
 MCSO discussed the lesson plan during the Monitor's July 2016 Site Visit along with the expansion of this Training to incorporate instruction to supervisors on the methodology to use when interpreting and analyzing the new monthly and quarterly traffic stop data.
-Again it must be noted that this Training is dependent on the approval and finalization of Policy GH-5 (Early Identification System).
+On May 08, 2017, MCSO provided the Monitor and Parties with an updated EIS Lesson Plan.
+MCSO received the lesson plan with combined comments back from the Monitor on June 1, 2017.

-In its effort to achieve full and effective compliance, and with the assistance of the Monitor Team and parties, MCSO is transitioning to a rule based system to conduct traffic stop analysis to identify racial profiling or other biased-based problems.
-The rule based system would be a more statistically sound and research based method of evaluating all deputies' traffic stop data.
-The methodology associated with this transition to a rule based system will be approved by the Monitor.
+During this rating period, MCSO transitioned to a rule based system to conduct traffic stop analysis to identify racial profiling or other biased-based problems.
+The rule based system is more statistically sound and research based method of evaluating all deputies' traffic stop data.
+The methodology associated with this transition to a rule based system has been approved by the Monitor.